Kulasus/JAVA/README.md

 # PJ1
-Repository for Programming languages course, mainly focused on Java and JavaFX
+Repository for Programming languages course on VŠB, mainly focused on Java and JavaFX